A Haitian writer’s many exiles and returns.

 - READER’S GUIDE

-During our first meeting of the In All My Dreams Book Club, we first discussed the background of this particular project, and the link to the art exhibit being prepared for February 2020.
+During our first meeting of the In All My Dreams Book Club on Octobrer 10, 2019, we first discussed the background of this particular project, and the link to the art exhibit being prepared for February 2020.
 We then provided a quick biographical sketch about Depestre, and a few thoughts about what we consider makes this novel such a rich and interesting text to discuss.

 Our conversation began with an exploration of the question of time and temporality in the novel.
 A number of people then explored this question, bringing in moments in the first chapter where the question of time, in its different forms and layers, was evoked.